 Foreign companies selling their products online in China will soon not only have to deal with the new regulations on cybersecurity but also comply with the upcoming law on e-commerce.
 The Chinese government released the second draft for public comments in November 2017.
-So far it is not known when the law will come into effect.
+So far it is not known when the law will come into effect (link to the article).

 This will be the first comprehensive law on e-commerce in China.
 Article 10 gives a definition of the term e-commerce operator, which includes operators of own website with an online shop, e-commerce platform operators and shop owners on e-commerce platforms.
 The law stipulates respective duties for each of these groups.
 E-commerce platform operators for example have to clearly flag advertisements.
 More importantly, they have to block infringing offers and the respective online shop operators from their platform.
 Furthermore, companies will be made liable for false information about products, sales or fake customer reviews.